Man arrested for beating, kicking partner in station

 02 Ottobre 2019

-Bolzano, October 2 - A Nihgerian man was arrested Wednesday on suspicion of beating and kicking his partner in a station near Bolzano in far northern Italy, local sources said.
+Bolzano, October 2 - A Nihgerian man was arrested Wednesday on suspicion of beating and kicking his partner in a station near Bolzano in far northern Italy, leaving her fighting for her life, local sources said.
 The 30-year-old man allegedly hit his 28-year-old co-national until she fell to the ground, and then allegedly kicked her in the head.
 The man has been charged with attempted murder.
-The woman was taken to hospital in serious condition.
+The woman was taken to hospital in a life-threatening condition.
 The alleged attack took place at the station of Bronzolo.

 LE RUBRICHE